• Skip to primary navigation

 • 6 ounces beef smoked sausage, sliced into 24 fairly thin slices

-• 2 small onions, sliced thinly
+• 2 small white onions, sliced thinly

 • ½ cup lager beer (or your preferred variety)